The Power of Words: Interrupting the Argument In Your Head

-“Sticks and stones may break my bones, but words will never hurt me.”
-That was a popular children’s rhyme back in the 70s and 80s.
-The kids knew it was far from the truth, yet we chanted it anyway.
-I think deep down, we all want to be so strong that words can never affect us.
-In Proverbs 18:21, God tells us that life and death are in the power of the tongue.
-In reality, words will always carry weight in both the spiritual and physical worlds.
-Genesis 1:3, God said.
-God said, and out of nothing came the existence of light, a world, and mankind.
-We are made in His image, and with it also comes the power of our words.
-That does not mean we can create things out of nothing because we are not God, but we can create good and evil from our words, and the devil knows it.
-If we have this powerful tool, our mouth, why are we not using it more to defeat the enemy?
-God knew from the beginning that the enemy would attack our minds, the most powerful organ we possess.
-The mind controls everything, and if the enemy can thwart our thoughts, then he has gained control over us.
+"Sticks and stones may break my bones, but words will never hurt me."
+That popular children's rhyme from the 70s and 80s, though known to be untrue, was chanted anyway.
+Deep down, we all desire the strength to be unaffected by words.
+Proverbs 18:21, God tells us that life and death are in the power of the tongue.
+Words carry weight in both the spiritual and physical realms.
+In Genesis 1:3, God spoke, and out of nothing came light, the world, and mankind.
+We are made in His image, and with that comes the power of our words.
+While we cannot create things out of nothing, as we are not God, we can create good and evil through our words, a fact the devil knows well.
+Given the power of our mouths, why aren't we using them more to defeat the enemy when he attacks?
+God knew from the beginning that the enemy would attack our minds, our most powerful organ.
+Because the mind controls everything, the enemy tries to gain control over it and therefore, gain control over us.

 People who speak and do evil have simply listened to the lies of their enemies.
 He is the culprit, the Oz behind the curtain.
 God has given us the power and authority over Satan, but it is our choice whether we use it or not.